amitxv/PC-Tuning/docs/physical-setup.md

     - Use a range of [problem sizes](https://github.com/BoringBoredom/Linpack-Extended/blob/master/leading%20dimensions.html)

-    - Residuals should match, otherwise it is a sign of instability
+    - Residuals should match, otherwise, it is a sign of instability

     - GFLOP variation should be minimal